About the College

-The Daniel K. Inouye College of Pharmacy, University of Hawaiʻi at Hilo, Doctor of Pharmacy program is fully accredited through July 2025 by the Accreditation Council for Pharmacy Education (ACPE).
+The Daniel K. Inouye College of Pharmacy at the University of Hawaiʻi at Hilo, Doctor of Pharmacy program, is fully accredited through June 2025 by the Accreditation Council for Pharmacy Education (ACPE).

 Accreditation Council for Pharmacy Education

-- The most recent year’s NAPLEX® results for first-time takers as found on the NABP website.
-65% for the Class of 2021.
+- The most recent year’s NAPLEX® results for first-time takers as found on the NABP website: 69.7% for the Class of 2023.

 Measures of student achievement for the most recent graduating class

-- Class of 2022 - The number of graduates in a class cohort entering residencies or graduate school: 12 (16%) entered residencies.
+Class of 2023 - The number of graduates in the class cohort entering residencies, fellowships, or graduate school: 8 (11%) entered residencies.